Frequently Asked Questions

 The NZ Silver Fern Rally is a seven-day, multi-venue marathon gravel rally widely regarded as “The World’s Best Marathon Gravel Rally”.
 It combines long special stages on closed gravel roads with touring (liaison) sections between stages and overnight towns.

-Run biennially, it attracts 60–100 entrants from around the globe who share a passion for classic rallying, modern 2WD and 4WD competition, and precision time-trialling on some of New Zealand’s most iconic rally roads.
+Run biennially, it attracts 60–100 entrants from around the globe who share a passion for classic rallying, modern 2WD and 4WD competition, the Silver Frond three-day event, and precision time-trialling on some of New Zealand’s most iconic rally roads.

 The 2026 edition runs from 27 November – 4 December 2026, based in the North Island of New Zealand.